 Tail Docking – Should this Procedure be Allowed?

-A docked tail is easy to recognize as the little nub wiggles excitedly back and forth.
-Tail docking has been long associated with the look of many dogs.
-It is also becoming a hot spot for animal rights activists and empathetic dog owners.
-Tail docking was once considered a necessity but over the past ten years, many humans are wondering why we put puppies through this process.
-Cutting the tails off pups was once done to prevent their tails from being damaged.
-However, that was during the time when dogs worked for a living.
-Now, most dogs sit at home as companions for their human families and might at the most go to work as show dogs.
-The opinion of the growing majority is that tail docking is a barbaric process that is done for no other reason than to make the dog “look’” a specific way.
+A docked tail is easy to recognize—the little nub wiggles excitedly back and forth.
+Tail docking has long been associated with the look of many dogs.
+However, it is also becoming a hot topic for animal rights activists and empathetic dog owners.
+Tail docking was once considered a necessity, but over the past ten years, many are questioning why we put puppies through this process.

 It is illegal for anyone other than a licensed veterinarian to dock a tail.
-In these cases, there is a call for action against vets who routinely dock the tails of certain breeds for any reason other than therapeutic.
-However, there are no criminal actions that can be brought against a vet who routinely docks the tail upon request despite the many actions requesting harsher penalties.
-Show dogs are docked to preserve the look of the breed, and undocked tails lower puppy prices.
+However, there is a call to take action against vets who routinely dock tails of certain breeds for non-therapeutic reasons.
+Despite the many calls for harsher penalties, no criminal charges can currently be brought against a vet who performs tail docking upon request.
+Show dogs are often docked to maintain the look of the breed, and undocked tails can lower the puppy’s price.

-The arguments for tail docking are equally as strong as the arguments against the procedure.
-Taking away the aesthetic argument, it has been proven that the dogs which would have normally been docked had a high rate of tail injury.
-In 1989, the procedure was eliminated in Sweden, and in the first 18 months of life, 38% of the registered undocked litters experienced a tail injury that required medical care.
-By 1991 the number of incidents rose to 51%.
-While these numbers may not reflect much information at all, since there hasn’t been documentation to determine the number of tail incidents involving naturally undocked tail of other breeds, or it may reflect the need to continue docking the tail.
-The study is said to be incomplete.
+The arguments for and against tail docking are equally strong.
+Taking away the aesthetic argument, proponents of tail docking point to the fact that dogs that would have been docked historically had a higher rate of tail injury.
+In 1989, Sweden eliminated the procedure, and within the first 18 months of life, 38% of registered undocked litters experienced a tail injury requiring medical care.
+By 1991, this number increased to 51%.
+However, these numbers are not conclusive, as there has been no comprehensive study comparing the frequency of tail injuries in naturally undocked dogs of other breeds.
+Some argue this study is incomplete and that the need for docking remains.

-Most veterinarians no longer use surgical appliances and scissors to dock the tail.
-Rather, a tight band is wound around the docking site within the first 24 hours after birth and the blood flow is cut off, allowing the tail to fall away.
-Some see this as even more cruel than snipping the tail while others see it much like that development of the human belly button.
+Most veterinarians no longer use surgical scissors to dock tails.
+Instead, a tight band is placed around the docking site within 24 hours of birth, cutting off blood flow and allowing the tail to fall away.
+Some consider this method more cruel than traditional snipping, while others compare it to the natural process of the human belly button detaching.

-Some terrier breeds are said to need their tails docked due to the mess that occurs with defecation.
-With a massively hairy tail that can’t be held high enough to remove the hair from fecal matter, these dogs suffer from severe hygienic issues and even maggot infestations even with weekly bathing and daily brushing.
-This is obviously something that humans aren’t looking to deal with and could create a surplus of unwanted dogs.
+Certain terrier breeds, for example, are said to need their tails docked to prevent hygiene issues associated with defecation.
+With long, hairy tails that cannot be held high enough to keep the fecal matter away, these dogs can suffer from severe hygienic problems, including maggot infestations, even with regular bathing and brushing.
+This could create a surplus of unwanted dogs, as humans are reluctant to deal with such issues.

-There are obviously reasons for and against the process of docking the tail.
-Many breeders want the right to obtain certification in docking and be permitted to perform their own docking.
-The laws regarding docking are much more stringent in the U.K. than they are in the U.S. Some humans are looking the U.K. as an experiment in the anti-docking movement and feel that U.S. laws regarding tail docking can adjust depending on what happens with the animals’’ welfare in the U.K.
+There are certainly reasons both for and against tail docking.
+Many breeders advocate for the right to perform tail docking themselves and seek certification for the procedure.
+Laws regarding tail docking are much more stringent in the U.K. than in the U.S. Some in the U.S. view the U.K. as an experiment in the anti-docking movement, and they hope U.S. laws will adjust depending on the welfare of animals in the U.K.

-The topic of tail docking will absolutely be a hot topic for dog owners, breeders, and empathetic dog lovers for a long time.
-Of course, the pups involved would love to have a say, but their communication abilities with their tails, whether docked or undocked are simply not that sophisticated.
-For now, the U.S. is keeping an eye on the docked and undocked versions in the U.K. and determinations regarding U.S. tail docking will be made over the next few years.
+The debate over tail docking will likely continue to be a hot topic among dog owners, breeders, and empathetic dog lovers.
+Of course, the pups involved would love to have a say, but their ability to communicate with their tails—whether docked or undocked—is simply not sophisticated enough.
+For now, the U.S. is watching the docked and undocked dog populations in the U.K. closely, and decisions regarding tail docking in the U.S. will be made over the next few years.

-Those who wish that their new puppies’’ tails be left intact can always ask the breeder to do so.
-However, most breeders still believe that it is in the best interest of the dog.
-Some dog breeders refuse to sell puppies undocked, and if you are making the request, you may end up having to either give up on your desire to see your puppy with his full tail or you may have to find another breeder, which unfortunately also means finding another puppy.
+For those who wish to leave their new puppies’ tails intact, it’s always possible to ask the breeder.
+However, many breeders still believe docking is in the dog’s best interest.
+Some dog breeders refuse to sell puppies with undocked tails.
+If you’re adamant about wanting a full tail, you may have to either give up on your request or search for another breeder, which unfortunately means finding a different puppy.

-For now, tail docking is perfectly legal and is still quite commonplace.
-While show dogs that have been left intact have been winning high awards, the movement hasn’t been enough for the activists who wish for the procedure to cease.
+For now, tail docking remains legal and is still quite common.
+Although show dogs with intact tails have been winning high awards, the movement to stop the procedure has not yet gained enough traction to stop the practice entirely.

 Share: